zbm-dev/zfsbootmenu/testing/README.md

 * Create a local dracut.conf.d configuration directory (`dracut.conf.d`) with a default configuration file
-* Create a local dracut modules directory (`modules.d`) with symlinks to all of the system modules, and a symlink to the `90zfsbootmenu` directory in the current git checkout.
+* Create a local dracut modules directory (`modules.d`) with symlinks to all of the system modules, and a symlink to the `dracut` directory in the current git checkout as the `90zfsbootmenu` module.

 These options can be individually executed if you need to reset any single portion of your testing environment.